pachterlab/kallistobustools/downloads.md

 {% include JB/setup %}

 # Standard
-The kallisto bus single cell workflow can be downloaded and installed with one command:
+The `kallisto` `bustools` single-cell workflow can be downloaded and installed with one command:
 ```
 $ pip install kb-python
 ```